openstack/glance-tempest-plugin/README.rst

 Tempest Integration for Glance
 ==============================

-This directory contains additional Ginder tempest tests.
+This directory contains additional Glance tempest tests.

 See the tempest plugin docs for information on using it: https://docs.openstack.org/tempest/latest/plugin.html#using-plugins